South Sydney Rabbitohs: The Magnificent XIII (2002)

-In 2002 on the Rabbitohs' readmission to the competition, The Magnificent XIII, a team consisting of great South Sydney players over the years was selected by a panel of rugby league journalists and former Souths players and coaches.
+In 2002, on the Rabbitohs' readmission to the competition, The Magnificent XIII, a team consisting of great South Sydney players over the years was selected by a panel of rugby league journalists and former Souths players and coaches.
 The team consists of 17 players (four being reserves) and a coach representing the South Sydney Rabbitohs Football Club from 1908 through to 2002.

 Dream Team (2004)

 The Rabbitohs announced the South Sydney Dream Team at a gala dinner held on 29 July 2004, at the Westin Hotel in Sydney.
-17 players were selected in position as well as a coach to represent the South Sydney Football Club from 1908 through to 2004.
-The team was selected by a group of rugby league experts, historians and by Rabbitohs fans through a public vote.
+17 players were selected in position as well as a coach, to represent the South Sydney Football Club from 1908 through to 2004.
+The team was selected by a group of rugby league experts, historians and Rabbitohs fans through a public vote.